vmware-tanzu/tanzu-framework/pkg/v1/tkg/web/README.md

 - prior to running the make target, with `npm config set registry <register-url>`, or
 - providing the URL in the CUSTOM_NPM_REGISTRY environment variable.

-If running UI locally without executing Makefile script, execute `npm install` from tkg-cli/web folder prior to starting or compiling UI.
+If running UI locally without executing Makefile script, execute `npm ci` from tkg-cli/web folder prior to starting or compiling UI.

 ## UI served on local Angular CLI server

-Prerequisite - node modules have been install via `make ui-build` or `npm install` in '/tkg-cli/web' directory
+Prerequisite - node modules have been install via `make ui-build` or `npm ci` in '/tkg-cli/web' directory

 Run `npm run start` from /tkg-cli/web folder.
 Navigate to `http://localhost:4200/` in a browser.
 The app will automatically reload if you change any of the source files.